jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

   * Launch by running script ``.../flowblade-trunk/flowblade`` that was created in the folder where clone command was done.
   * Note that if you have Flowblade installed you will need use full path to repository version or navigate to the folder containing launch script and use command "./flowblade" to launch repository version instead of installed version

+ ### Installing with setup.py not supported
-*Please note: Using the available setup.py script will NOT result in a successful installation, even if dependencies are installed, and may actually break the .deb install if attempted.
+*Please note: Using the available setup.py script will probably NOT result in a successful installation, even if dependencies are installed, and may actually break the .deb install if attempted.
 It is only there to help .deb packaging.*